pieroproietti/penguins-eggs/README.md

 sudo eggs analyze
 ```

-By running this command with `sudo`, you initiate the analysis process specifically for the syncto feature.
+<p align="justify"> By running this command with `sudo`, you initiate the analysis process specifically for the syncto feature.
 The `eggs analyze` command is a powerful tool for examining and gathering information related to syncto in penguins-eggs.
 It allows you to gain insights into the synchronization mechanism and analyze its behavior within your system.
-The analysis can help identify potential issues, optimize performance, and ensure the smooth operation of the syncto feature.
+The analysis can help identify potential issues, optimize performance, and ensure the smooth operation of the syncto feature.</p>

 > [!TIP]
 > To explore the code implementation of the `eggs analyze` command, you can refer to the [src/commands/analyze.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/analyze.ts) file in the penguins-eggs GitHub repository.
 This file contains the source code responsible for the `eggs analyze` functionality, providing a deeper understanding of how the command is implemented and executed.

 ## `eggs autocomplete [SHELL]`
-The `eggs autocomplete` command is used to display installation instructions for setting up autocomplete functionality with the penguins-eggs tool in your preferred shell.
-Autocomplete allows you to conveniently auto-fill commands and options as you type, enhancing your productivity and reducing errors.
+<p align="justify"> The `eggs autocomplete` command is used to display installation instructions for setting up autocomplete functionality with the penguins-eggs tool in your preferred shell.
+Autocomplete allows you to conveniently auto-fill commands and options as you type, enhancing your productivity and reducing errors.</p>

 > [!TIP]
 > Here is the usage information for the `eggs autocomplete` command: